digao-dalpiaz/DzHTMLText/README.md

 `LineCount: Integer` = Returns the total lines of text, according to the bounds of control.
 This property is read-only.

+`Lines: TStrings` = The text you want to show at label control.
+You can use `<BR>` tag to break lines.
+The Windows default Line Break (#13#10) breaks lines either.

+> The component automatically converts #13#10 sequence into a line break.
+Because of this behavior, all typed line breaks will appear as a real line break.
+If you don't want the line break in a specific sequence, you can use the `<NBR>` tag after #13#10 characters.
+This will tell the component to not consider the sequence as a line break (Please check this tag at Example project).

 `LineVertAlign: TDHLineVertAlign (vaTop, vaCenter, vaBottom)` = Allows you to specify the vertical alignment of each element in the line.
 This property only take effects when the elements have different heights.
 Default is `vaTop`.

 `ListLevelPadding: Integer` = Determines the width of each list level in pixels, when using HTML list tags.